Borrowing From a Life Insurance Policy

 Beware of the Real Implication of Borrowing From Your Life Insurance Policy

-We've given you a basic list of things to look out for if you're considering borrowing from your policy, this information can be used as a starting point to discuss the option with your licensed advisor or representative and make an informed decision.
-There are smart ways to manage borrowing from your life insurance policy that can provide good benefits, but there are also risks when it is not done with careful planning.
+The basic list of things to look out for works if you're considering borrowing from your policy, and can be used as a starting point to discuss the option with your licensed advisor or representative to make an informed decision.
+There are smart ways to manage borrowing from your policy that can provide good benefits, but there are also risks when not done with careful planning.

-An example of how borrowing from your life insurance policy could be a problem, especially if you are borrowing money because you are having hard financial times, is that your cash value in your life policy is protected from creditors, but a loan from your life insurance policy is considered cash, and so this is no longer protected from creditors.
+For example, borrowing from your life insurance policy could be a problem if you are borrowing the funds because you are having hard financial times.
+The cash value in your life policy is protected from creditors, but any loan taken from your life insurance policy is considered cash, and this money would no longer be protected from creditors.

 The last thing you need is to take out a loan without having the big picture.
-What is most important for you to keep in mind is that this is not the same as pulling money out of a savings account, it's a complex transaction and you need to make sure you really understand it.
+What is most important for you to keep in mind is that this is not the same as pulling money out of a savings account; it's a complex transaction and you need to make sure you understand all aspects of it.

-Examples of Borrowing Money From a Life Insurance Policy
+Example #1: Borrowing From a Life Insurance Policy

 Jane had been paying into her whole life insurance policy since she was 22.
-On her 40th birthday, she decided that she wanted to buy herself the sailboat she had always dreamed about as a gift to herself and spend some time on the water with the kids that summer before they became teenagers and got too busy to take the time to spend with family.
+On her 40th birthday, she decided that she wanted to buy herself the sailboat she had always dreamed of.

-She was still paying off her home, so she didn't want to take out an additional loan, so she decided to use some of her savings, and borrow the remaining $20,000 she needed from the cash value of her life insurance policy.
+She was still paying off her home and didn't want to take out an additional loan, so she decided to use some of her savings, and borrow the remaining $20,000 she needed from the cash value of her life insurance policy.

-Jane decides she wants to take money from her life insurance policy to start her own business.
-She has never run a business before, so she is worried about borrowing from the bank.
-She also doesn't want to have another loan on her credit report.
-Because Jane has already done some market research and has had some demand for her services already, she thinks she can manage to pay back her life insurance loan within two years.
-Borrowing the money as an investment into herself and the future business makes sense, so she takes out the loan.
+Jane decided to pass on the boat and chose instead to take money from her life insurance policy to start her own business.
+She had never run a business before and was worried about borrowing from the bank.
+She also didn't want to have another loan on her credit report.
+Because Jane had already done some market research and had some demand for her services already, she thought she could manage to pay back her life insurance loan within two years.
+Borrowing the money was an investment in herself and the future business made sense, so she took out the loan.